atomix/atomix.github.io/docs/latest/user-manual/cluster-management/partition-groups.md

 ```

 The built-in profiles provided by Atomix are:
-* `CONSENSUS` - creates a [Raft](#raft-partition-groups) system management group and a Raft primitive group named `raft` both replicated on all initially configured `PERSISTENT` members
+* `CONSENSUS` - creates a [Raft](#raft-partition-groups) system management group and a Raft primitive group named `raft` both replicated on all initially configured named members
 * `DATA_GRID` - creates a [primary-backup](#primary-backup-partition-groups) system management group if no group already exists, and a primary-backup primitive group named `data`
-* `CLIENT` - sets the local member to `EPHEMERAL` and does not configure any management or primitive groups
+* `CLIENT` - placeholder profile that does not configure any management or primitive groups

 Profiles will configure the Atomix instance in the order in which they're specified.
 This allows, e.g., the `DATA_GRID` profile to configure primary-backup partitions that may or may not be backed by Raft depending on prior configurations.
 Thus, when chaining `Profile.CONSENSUS` and `Profile.DATA_GRID` we get a Raft-backed primary-backup `data` group for primitives.